skrakau/PureCLIP/docs/PhD-week_tutorial/sshmm.rst

 ssHMM: extracting sequence-structure motifs
 ===========================================

 We can now use the called binding sites and find out whether they share a common motif/pattern.
 For this purpose, we use ssHMM.
+The following steps are explained for the binding sites from PureCLIP in basic mode.
+They can be found in ``~/protein-RNA-interactions/RBFOX2_data/PureCLIP_results/bindingRegions.basic.bed``.
+To analyze the binding sites from PureCLIP with control data you have to use ``~/protein-RNA-interactions/RBFOX2_data/PureCLIP_results/bindingRegions.input_CLmotifs.bed`` instead.

 .. container:: toggle